 • the connections between the digits that make up a number;

-• the value of the digits according to their position in the number;
+• the value of the digits according to their position or place in the number;

 • the quantity that the numbers represent.

-The base ten numbering system commonly used today in many countries uses 10 different symbols, namely the digits 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
-It is a positional system since the symbols are given different values depending on their position in a number.
-For example, the number 2 has a value of 2 units in the number 6742, while it has a value of 2000 units in the number 2487.
+The base ten number system commonly used today in many countries uses 10 different symbols, namely the digits 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
+It is a positional system since the symbols are given different values depending on their position or place within a number.
+For example, the number 2 has a value of 2 ones (units) in the number 6742, while it has a value of 2000 ones (units) in the number 2487.
 Understanding the relationships between the value of digits and their position in a number is essential to the development of number sense.
-In the primary grades, students develop an understanding of the relationships between the place value of the ones, tens and hundreds.
-However, in the junior and intermediate divisions, students do not automatically transfer this understanding to larger numbers.
+In the primary grades, students develop an understanding of the relationships between the place values of ones, tens and hundreds.
+However, in the Junior and Intermediate Divisions, students do not automatically transfer this understanding to larger numbers.
 Therefore, teachers must ensure that they understand that the value of any position in a number is always 10 times larger than the value of the position immediately to the right, and 10 times smaller than the value of the position immediately to the left.
 It is also important to examine the 100-fold or 1000-fold relationships between place value in order to develop students' deep number sense, including large number sense.

-It is important that students understand that a zero in the number indicates that there is no group at that place value.
-It serves as a positional zero and keeps the other numbers in their correct "position".
+It is important that students understand that a zero in the number indicates that there are no group or quantity at that place value.
+It serves as a placeholder and keeps the other numbers in their correct "position".

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8 , 2020, Ontario Ministry of Education.